Coronavirus Update:What patients and families need to know

 The movement and alignment of the eyes is controlled by multiple nerves originating from the brain.
 Processes that interfere with the precise functioning of these delicate nerves can lead to misalignment of the eyes or abnormal eye movements.
 Learn more about this condition.

+Orbital and ocular tumors are benign (non-cancerous) or malignant (cancerous) tumors that develop in or around the eyes.
 Learn more about the causes, symptoms and treatments for orbital and ocular tumors in children.